kriseuna/GettingAndCleaningData/README.md

-This is the Getting and Cleansing Data course project.
+This is the Getting and Cleaning Data course project.
 The repository contains the R code and documentation files of the project.

 Files
 =======